syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 {% endhighlight %}

-4. Finally, format the caption rows to improve the look and feel.
+4.Finally, format the caption rows to improve the look and feel.

 {% highlight C# %}